Zanzibar Coast, Tanzania

-Call us on to start planning your holiday to Matemwe Lodge or take a look at our itineraries to Zanzibar and the coast
+Call us on to start planning your vacation to Matemwe Lodge or take a look at our itineraries to Zanzibar and the coast

 Matemwe Lodge has a stunning setting, on low coral cliffs at the end of one the best beaches in Zanzibar.
 This laid-back, friendly lodge has a relaxed, unpretentious feel and comprises 12 thatched bungalow suites all overlooking the Indian Ocean.
 Outsized bathtubs, private verandas (all with a hammock) and warm sea breezes add to the chilled out atmosphere.

-Seafood is, understandably, a speciality, a delicate mix of African and European flavours, and the new Sail Bar is an excellent place to round off the day with a cocktail under the stars.
-The lodge is just a few minutes by boat from the superb diving and snorkelling reefs at Mnemba Atoll and is a perfect place to unwind.
+Seafood is, understandably, a specialty, a delicate mix of African and European flavors, and the new Sail Bar is an excellent place to round off the day with a cocktail under the stars.
+The lodge is just a few minutes by boat from the superb diving and snorkeling reefs at Mnemba Atoll and is a perfect place to unwind.